Alexandros Nikolaidis (basketball)

-Alexandros Nikolaidis (Αλέξανδρος Νικολαΐδης, born August 21, 2002) is a Greek professional basketball player for Maroussi of the Greek Basketball League.
+Alexandros Nikolaidis (Αλέξανδρος Νικολαΐδης, born August 21, 2002) is a Greek professional basketball player for Peristeri B.C. of the Greek Basketball League.
 He is a 1.90 m (6'2 ") tall combo guard.

 Professional career

 After playing in the Greek minor leagues with Mandoulides, Nikolaidis began his pro career in 2019, during the 2019–20 season, with the Greek 2nd Division club Olympiacos B Development Team, which is the reserve team of the Greek EuroLeague club Olympiacos Piraeus.
 Nikolaidis made his EuroLeague debut, with Olympiacos Piraeus, on 4 February 2020, in a EuroLeague 2019–20 season game versus the Lithuanian League club Žalgiris Kaunas.
 He replaced Georgios Printezis, as the youngest Greek born Olympiacos player to ever play in a EuroLeague game, and the second youngest Olympiacos player to ever play in a EuroLeague game overall, after Aleksej Pokuševski.

 On August 16, 2021, Nikolaidis was loaned to Lavrio for the 2021-2022 season.
 In 21 league games, he averaged 6.9 points, 2.1 rebounds, 2.3 assists and 1.4 steals in 19 minutes per contest.
 On September 17, 2022, his loan agreement was renewed for another season.
 In 19 league games, Nikolaidis averaged 6.7 points, 2.6 rebounds and 2 assists in 21 minutes per contest.

 On September 13, 2023, Nikolaidis signed with Maroussi.
 On July 5, 2025, it was announced that Nikolaidis will remain with the club until 2026.
+On December 17, 2025, he was traded to Panionios for George Papas.